CER 110. Introduction to Civil Engineering and Construction.3 Credits.

 CER 405.
 Ecological Engineering.3 Credits.

-Ecological engineering is the design of sustanable ecosystems that intergrate human society with its natural enviornment for the benefit of both.
-This course will explore the basic concerpts of ecological engineering for design applications with a focus on hydrologic restoration of terrestrial and aquatic habitats through ecological engineering approaches such as implementation of green stormwater infrastructure, stream and river restoration and wetland creation & restoration.
+Ecological engineering is the design of sustainable ecosystems that integrate human society with its natural environment for the benefit of both.
+This course explores the basic concepts of ecological engineering for design applications including green infrastructure, wetland creation and restoration, restoration/rehabilitation of forests, grasslands, lakes, reservoirs and rivers and the development of engineered sustainable ecosystems.

-Prerequisites: Take CER 350 CER 350L or permission of instructor.
+Prerequisites: Take MER 310 or permission of instructor.

 Offered: As needed